Everything you need to know about physician burnout.

-Pinning down just one cause of physician burnout can seem impossible, but it really comes down to workplace stress.
+Burnout, along with other dimensions of distress such as severe fatigue, suicidal ideation, and risk of medical error, all play a role in physician well-being.
 While patients are complaining that modern-day medical practices aren’t prioritizing their best interests, doctors are feeling the same depersonalization.

 Physicians tend to not seek help for depression or anxiety because most states require doctors to report even the most minute mental health-related diagnosis to their licensing board.
 A reported diagnosis can then sometimes lead to a restriction on a physician’s license.

 More than 70 percent of physicians in emergency departments have reported burnout, and rightly so.
 The ER is one of the most high-pressure environments to work in; even so, other specialties are not far behind in terms of burnout levels.

 Bureaucratic obligations have ranked as one of the highest concerns of burned out physicians in recent years.
 Instead of face-to-face time with their patients, physicians have found themselves tied down to computerized processes.

 It’s important to catch symptoms of physician burnout early on for the sake of the individual and those around them.
 Burnout can rear its head in different ways, but there are a few universal signs to look out for.

 Fatigue is one of the most obvious and persistent symptoms of burnout for physicians.
 Work-related exhaustion is normally noticed first at home after quitting time (i.e. no energy to cook dinner or spend time with friends and family).
 However, if gone untreated, fatigue will make its way into your workday, resulting in mistakes that wouldn’t normally be made.